joshuabdixon/Bank-of-England-NLP-on-Earnings-Calls/README.md

-# Bank of England NLP Project
+# Bank of England NLP Project (currently being transferred from Azure DevOps to Github)

 This repository contains a set of Jupyter notebooks that process Q&A sections from PDF transcripts and perform Retrieval-Augmented Generation (RAG) on the extracted data.